heliumdatacommons/azure-storage-cpp/README.md

 # Azure Storage Client Library for C++ (3.1.0)

+This is a helium data commons fork of the Microsoft azure storage library.
+The only current change is in the CMakeLists.txt file in the Microsoft.WindowsAzure.Storage directory.
+We've added a stanza that allows you to build this library using the iRODS cmake, boost and clang environment so that you can build an irods compatabile azure plugin.
+An example invocation of cmake would be

+- CASABLANCA_DIR=/data-commons /opt/irods-externals/cmake3.5.2-0/bin/cmake .. -DCMAKE_COMPILE_FOR_IRODS:BOOL=on -DBOOST_ROOT:STRING=/opt/irods-externals/boost1.60.0-0/

+where CASABLANCA dir is where you have built version 2.9.1 of the microsoft cpprest library.

 The Azure Storage Client Library for C++ allows you to build applications against Microsoft Azure Storage.
 For an overview of Azure Storage, see [Introduction to Microsoft Azure Storage](http://azure.microsoft.com/en-us/documentation/articles/storage-introduction/).

 # Features